RichCaloggero/sonify/README.md

 } // p
 ```

 will produce -Infinity as expected when x reaches 0.
 However, if x were not massaged via the function p(x) as above, x would never reach 0, thus 1/x would become extremely large.
 This would create an issue with sonification because the scaling factor which depends on knowing the range of the function over the given interval would go toward zero.
+However, if scale factor is user specified, then this may not be an issue, so may be able to revisit this at later time.

 ```
 scaleFactor = frequencyRange / funcRange